svruby/svruby-docs/README.md

 <A name="contrib">
 ## How to Contribute

-Part of the reason we switched to Gollum and GitHub for the EY Docs was to make it easier for people to contribute.
+Part of the reason we switched to Gollum and GitHub for the SV Ruby docs was to make it easier for people to contribute.
 Just treat it like a code repo: If you have anything to change or add, simply:

 1. [Fork this repo][forking]